 General information about applying to clinical psychology programs and application tips can be found at:

-The Clinical Psychology Doctoral Training Program is fully accredited by the Commission on Commission on Accreditation of the American Psychological Association and has been admitted to membership in The Academy of Psychological Clinical Science.
-Contact information for the Commission on Accreditation is provided below.
+The Clinical Psychology Doctoral Training Program is accredited by the Commission on Accreditation of the American Psychological Association and has been admitted to membership in The Academy of Psychological Clinical Science.

 American Psychological Association